Other Upcoming Solar eclipses

 Realistically, the prospects of seeing the annular eclipse clearly from Brazil are slim.
 Outside of brief breaks in the cloud cover — which would allow fleeting glimpses of the phenomenon — most observers will likely be confronted with overcast skies or rain.

-Path of the 2028 solar eclipse in Australia
+1. Path of the 2028 Total Solar Eclipse in Australia

 The major landmasses, other than a few small islands, that The path of the 2028 total solar eclipse will cross are only Australia and the south of New Zealand.